DeepBayesEst/Bidirectional-Deep-Bayesian-Smoother/README.md

 # Bidirectional-Deep-Bayesian-Smoother
-This is the content of the experiment in our paper "Bidirectional Joint State-Memory Deep Bayesian Smoother".
+This is the content of the code in our paper "Bidirectional Joint State-Memory Deep Bayesian Smoother".

 ## Requirements